About City, University of London

 Participants in the Brockport City, University of London Program will normally earn four credit hours for each course successfully completed at City (with the exception of the Extension courses).
 In both the fall and spring a student will typically take four courses (total of 16 credit hours US).

 Prior to their departure, participants in Brockport's City, University of London program will select four courses in either the fall or spring term.
 Study abroad students are allowed to take all their courses in one academic department or they can cross register in multiple disciplines.
 However, many departments require students to have prerequisites in the chosen subject area (e.g., advanced 3rd year Psychology courses are only available to students with prior experience and a background in quantitative methods).
-In addition to the standard subjects, City offers study abroad students the opportunity to enroll in Extension Courses for an additional two credits, of which two-thirds of extension courses are professionally accredited.
-Examples of some of the specially designed courses offered include:
+In addition to the standard subjects, City offers only study abroad students the opportunity to enroll in courses about London and the UK.
+These courses at City are an opportunity to make the most of your time in London.
+Whether this is your first time in London or you are a frequent visitor, each class is designed to broaden your knowledge about the history, culture, and charm of the UK.

 All instruction is by City, University of London faculty and study abroad students are examined in the same manner, and to the same standard, as their British counterparts.
 The majority of courses they will enroll in are examined formally at the end of the semester and in order to be awarded credit, participants must take--and--pass the examinations at the end of the study period.